Alexanderia-Mike/media-fridge-image-recognition/README.md

+### Introduction

+This project is able to detect the categories and the locations of fruits based on a provided image.
+The image processing is implemented through the tool package OpenCV2.

 ### Usage

 name the image to be detected as "capture.jpg", and put the image into the file "./src/".
 Then run the function `main()` and a dictionary in the format of